nlenno1/gym-fit-MS4/README.md

 ### Bag App

 **View Bag - /bag/**
-- Displays the Class Access Package and individual classes in the Users bag, in seperate sections, with details including type, duration, location with the single classes ordered by date.
-Each item has a delete button with a popover explaining its functionand a remove confirmation notification with a toast message on completion.
+- Displays the Class Access Package and individual classes in the Users bag, in separate sections, with details including type, duration, location with the single classes ordered by date.
+Each item has a delete button with a popover explaining its function and a remove confirmation notification with a toast message on completion.

 ### Checkout App